jikkenio/jikken/README.md

 The following output shows an example where there are two JKT files located describing tests to execute.
 The first test is used to authenticate with a system and receive an auth token.
 It then extracts and embeds that token into the subsequent tests.
 In this case the second test has two iterations (it runs twice calling the same endpoints, but each time it runs it passes in different variables).

 ```
-$ jk
+$ jk run
 Jikken found 2 tests.
 Running Test (1\2) `Fetch Auth Credentials` Iteration(1\1)...PASSED!
 Running Test (2\2) `My API Test` Iteration(1\2)...PASSED!
 Running Test (2\2) `My API Test` Iteration(2\2)...PASSED!
 ```

-If you are working on developing new tests, or if you'd like to see what will run without actually running it, Jikken supports a `dry-run` argument.
+If you are working on developing new tests, or if you'd like to see what will run without actually running it, Jikken supports a `dryrun` command.
 This will print out a report of steps that would occur under a normal run.

 ```
-$ jk
+$ jk dryrun
 Jikken found 3 tests.
 Dry Run Test (1\3) `Test 1` Iteration(1\1)
 request: POST https://api.jikken.io/v1/test_login